X StrategyApril 12, 20268 min readUpdated Apr 2026

 Do hashtags still work on X in 2026?

 Yes.
-1-2 targeted hashtags increase impressions by 12-15%.
-The algorithm still uses them as content classification signals.
-But they're less important than content quality and engagement patterns.
+1-2 targeted hashtags still help X categorize your content and surface it in niche topic searches.
+The algorithm still uses them as content classification signals, but they're less important than content quality and engagement patterns.

 How many hashtags should I use on X?

 1-2 per post.
-Posts with 5+ hashtags see 15-25% less engagement because they look spammy.
+Using 5+ hashtags tends to hurt reach because it looks spammy and can trigger negative engagement signals.
 The sweet spot is one or two highly relevant, niche-specific tags.

 What are the best hashtags for X in 2026?